 - hygiene items or cosmetics

-SNAP benefits cover food items such as bread, cereals, fruits, vegetables, and meats, but you cannot use your SNAP benefits to purchase non-food items, including dietary supplements.
+SNAP benefits cover food items such as bread, cereals, fruits, vegetables, and meats, but you cannot use your SNAP benefits to purchase non-food items, including dietary supplements like vitamins.

 Can you purchase protein powder with EBT?